 To get an idea of how you should effectively portray your typical day, read our post on A typical Day of a Business Analyst

-18. What do you know about scope creep?_text]Answer:
+18. What do you know about scope creep?

 - Scope creep, also known as requirement creep is a term that denotes uncontrolled changes/deviation in the project’s scope without an increase in the other resources (schedule, budget) of the project.

-19. What are the skills that a business analyst must possess?_text]Answer:
+19. What are the skills that a business analyst must possess?

-A business analyst must possess fundamental skills such as elicitation skills, problem-solving skills, communication, and management skills.
-Alongside, he must have knowledge of IT skills, Software development understanding and domain knowledge regarding the domain he is working in.
+Answer: A business analyst must possess fundamental skills such as elicitation skills, problem-solving skills, communication, and management skills.
+Alongside this, he must have knowledge of IT skills, Software development understanding and domain knowledge regarding the domain he is working in.

 There is a detailed post on the key skills of a BA here.